 Permanent Dye Pure Blonde 03 Ultra Light Blonde Ash

 This is the 01, that is, the natural or intermediate tone.
-The reason I chose this dye is that I didn’t need to correct a yellow or virgin color that pulled orange, but simply dragged the yellowish residue from the freshly given wicks.
+The reason I chose this dye is that I didn’t need to correct a yellow or virgin color that pulled orange, but simply dragged the yellowish residue from the freshly given highlights.
 They were pretty white, so they didn’t need much more.

-It is characterized by offering extra protection to the hair and is available in various shades of blonde.
+This cream colour offers extra protection to the hair and is available in various shades of blonde.
 Contains ceramide, ionene G and collagen.
 It protects hair before, during and after coloring and is designed to cover gray hair.

 01 is the Pure Blonde Permanent Dye shade 01 Ultra Light Natural Blonde is L’Oréal’s lightest blonde.